rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/installscript/_index.en.md

 ### Upgrade

-Copy and paste the above command into your Linux terminal to upgrade your existing RustDesk Server Pro Installation, this could also be saved locally and scheduled with cron.
+Copy and paste the above command into your Linux terminal to upgrade your existing RustDesk Server Pro installation, this could also be saved locally and scheduled with cron.

 `bash <(wget -qO- https://raw.githubusercontent.com/rustdesk/rustdesk-server-pro/main/update.sh)`